derikb/rpg-table-randomizer/README.md

 #### Manually

 Download the latest release from github.
-Load the dist/rpg-table-randomizer.js file in your html.
+Load the dist/rpg-table-randomizer.min.js file in your html.
+For debugging purposes there is the source map file or the unminified version, all in the dist/ directory.

 ## API Reference